This article previously appeared on Ethan Hein’s blog.

 The E♭dim7 chord has three notes in common with D7 (F#, A, and C).
 The Dm7♭5 chord similarly has three notes in common with Fm (F, A♭, and C).

 Still, the emotional impact of the blues cliche is very different.
 The blues is tragic, but it isn’t exactly sad the way that Kalinnikov and Willie Nelson are.
-I think of the blues as being more about overcoming or enduring sadness than just expressing it. (*To learn more about how to insert specific emotional arcs into your songwriting, preview Soundfly’s courses, Unlocking the Emotional Power of Chords and The Creative Power of Advanced Harmony, for free.)
+I think of the blues as being more about overcoming or enduring sadness than just expressing it. (*To learn more about how to insert specific emotional arcs into your songwriting, preview Soundfly’s courses, Unlocking the Emotional Power of Chords and The Creative Power of Advanced Harmony.)

 The Kalinnikov/Nelson progression is also related to the “Beatles cadence,” technically a combination major/minor plagal cadence.
 You can hear it around 1:00 in the bridge of “If I Fell.”